Last updated: 11 June 2021

 When applying for these schemes, all employers must agree to conditions including those listed below.

-- At a minimum, employers must pass on the full subsidy received for each named employee.
-If a person's income is normally less than the subsidy amount they can be paid their normal wages or salary.
+- At a minimum, employers must pass on the full subsidy received for each named employee as wages.
+If a person's normal wages or salary are less than the relevant subsidy rate, they can be paid their normal wages or salary.

 - Receiving a wage subsidy does not change the terms and conditions in the employment agreement.
-Being asked to use leave entitlements or any other changes to employment agreement terms cannot be done unless the changes have been discussed with you in good faith and are in writing.
+Being asked to use leave entitlements or make any changes to the terms in your employment agreement cannot be done unless the changes have been discussed and agreed with you in good faith and are in writing.

 Before you make a complaint about an employer

 - Ask your employer if they have applied for a payment scheme and if they have listed your name on the application.
 Employers could apply for the Wage Subsidy, Wage Subsidy Extension, Resurgence Wage Subsidy or the Leave Support Scheme for some or all of their employees.

-You can search for businesses that have received payments from either the Wage Subsidy or Leave Support scheme on the Ministry of Social Development (MSD) website.
-Publishing this information ensures that payments are transparent and that the scheme is accountable to the public.
+You can search for businesses that have received payments from a wage subsidy scheme or the Leave Support Scheme on the Ministry of Social Development (MSD) website.
+Publishing this information ensures that payments are transparent and that the schemes are accountable to the public.
 If you cannot find your employer, their application might not have been processed yet or they may not have applied.

 Search the register on MSD’s website (external link)

 - To fill out a complaint form you will need to use the business name as listed with Inland Revenue.
 This may be different to the public name that your employer trades as.
 If you don't have this, ask your employer for it, check your employment agreement, or refer to the account name against any salary deposits into your bank account.